SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Reset-Layout.md

 The Reset-Layout command resets the layout for the specified item.

-© 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
+© 2010-2016 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions

 ## Parameters

 ### -FinalLayout&nbsp; &lt;SwitchParameter&gt;

+Targets the Final Layout.
+If not provided, the Shared Layout will be targeted.
+Applies to Sitecore 8.0 and higher only.

 <table>
     <thead></thead>